botleast/X-ray/Readme before downloading.txt

-This script on changes the textures of the pack and make it look transparent but the blocks aren't transparent so if you able to make it transparent let me know.
+This script only changes the textures of Miniblox and make it look transparent but the blocks aren't transparent so if you able to make it transparent let me know.
 Just download the file and put it in extension.
 Enjoy!